Jan 26, 2019

 Arun Dara Villa - 7 exclusive rooms, 1 swimming pool for every room, grand opening

-Nawa Sheeva Hotel - big room, high ceiling, salt-water pool
+Nawa Sheeva Hotel - big rooms, high ceiling, salt-water pool, restaurant, cafe

 La Pizza Chiang Mai - Italian pizza, pasta, wine, dessert, coffee